Affiliate links on Android Authority may earn us a commission. Learn more.

 Gemini Advanced is well worth it if you find AI tools useful in your workplace and want the benefits of Google One storage, too.
 However, not everyone will need the level of complexity that Advanced provides, so paying $19.99 monthly for access won’t make sense for every user.

-Gemini is essentially the new Google Assistant replacement and Bard rebrand, while Google Advanced is the premium offering with more powerful tools.
-Gemini Pro and Gemini Ultra are the company’s two large language models powering Gemini and Gemini Advanced, respectively.
-Finally, Gemini Nano is a model designed to run on-device, while Gemini for Workspace is the rebrand of Duet AI.
+Gemini is essentially the new Google Assistant replacement, while Google Advanced is the premium offering with more powerful tools.
+Gemini Pro is the company’s best language model powering Gemini Advanced, respectively.
+Finally, Gemini Nano is a model designed to run on-device.

 No, not immediately, anyway.
 However, if you install the Gemini app on your phone, you can opt-in to use Gemini instead of Assistant on your device.